![]() |

 Excellent.

-The A and B sides to FAC33, _Ceremony_ and _In___A___Lonely___Place_, close out the set.
+The A and B sides to FAC33, Ceremony and In_A__Lonely___Place_, close out the set.

 The following was the original entry, which I believe is not true: